chiminey/chiminey/README.rst

 The Bioscience Data Platform
 ----------------------------

-Chiminey is a key product of the BioScience Data Platform project: Tardis in the Cloud Project (see X), which is project beween Monash University and RMIT University, Victoria Australia funded by NeCTAR.
+Chiminey is a key product of the Bioscience Data Platform project: Tardis in the Cloud Project (see X), which is project beween Monash University and RMIT University, Victoria Australia funded by NeCTAR.
 This project fosuses on bringing existing computational systems together in a way that allows scientists to seemslessly work with data from capture through to publication.

 See Y for more details